 Stuxnet (2009)

-Stuxnet was a game changer – although losses were not large, it was the first time malicious code was seen deliberately targeting physical critical infrastructure.
+Stuxnet was a game changer – although losses were not large, it made headlines because malicious code was seen deliberately targeting physical critical infrastructure.
 Stuxnet targeted industrial systems under control of the Siemens PCS7 SCADA (Supervisory Control and Data Acquisition) system.
 The specific target appears to be the Natanz Nuclear Facility in Iran where it spun 1000 nuclear centrifuges past their operating limits and destroyed them.
 It also caused damage to other industrial systems under control of the Siemens system; the oil industry seems to have been particularly affected.
 The perpetrators are generally considered to be the US and Israel.

 The Unlimited Operation (2012 – 2013)

 This was an organized crime of the type known as a ‘backer – hacker – casher’ attack.
 Hackers were paid to compromise two banks in the Middle East — the National Bank of Ras Al-Khaimah PSC in the United Arab Emirates and the Bank of Muscat in Oman — where prepaid debit card accounts were breached and the withdrawal limits normally placed on debit card accounts were removed.
 Then teams of operatives on the ground (the cashers) were provided with corresponding compromised debit cards which were used to extract cash from ATMs in various places around the world.
 A map of their extractions from ATMs in Manhattan is shown at figure 4.

-Figure 4: ATM cashing by the Unlimited Operation cell in Manhattan.

 There were two attacks – the first in December 2012 lasted 3 hours and netted $5m.
 A second attack in April 2013 netted $40m in 9 hours.
 Some cashers were later arrested.

+Figure 4: ATM cashing by the Unlimited Operation cell in Manhattan.

 APT1 (2006 onwards)